 Recently, I had an eye-opening experience that I want to share with you.
-I was working on my computer until 10:00 p.m. for several consecutive nights completing a project.
+I was working in front of my computer screen until 10:00 PM for several consecutive nights completing a project.
 I had a difficult time falling asleep and kept waking up during the night.
 The lack of sleep made me tired and irritable.
 I knew my late nights on the computer were the culprit.
 I took corrective action to get my sleep back on track.
-Let’s dive into this issue a little deeper.

-Another option is to install a free program called f.lux on your computer, ipad or iphone.
+Another option is to install a free program called f.lux on your computer, tablet, or smartphone.
 F.lux makes the color of your computer’s screen adapt to the time of day, reducing blue light at night.
 If you have an Android phone, then there is a similar app called Twilight.

 It is also important to sleep in a dark room.
 Any light at night can disrupt your sleep cycle.
 Cover all sources of light, even the light from an alarm clock.
 If there are street lamps shining in your room, buy opaque window shades.
 They are inexpensive and block outside light.
 If you need a night light for safety purposes, I recommend wearing an eye-blinder sleeping mask.
 (Don’t forget to remove it if you get up at night.)

 Sleep is one of the most vital components of our health and well-being.
 Inadequate sleep affects our immune system, productivity and anxiety levels.
 Chronic lack of sleep increases our risk of heart disease, cancer, high blood pressure, diabetes, and obesity.
 Animal studies have shown that sleep deprivation reduces bone mineral density.
 Start tonight and try some of these tips to make sure you get your ZZZs.

 Lastly, in case you missed it, check out last week’s Power Tip:

 Power Tip #8 | Savor Your Vacation and Help Your Bones